LeoSomething/blog/content/posts/writeups/UIUCTF24-Pwnymalloc/index.md

 summary: "Pwnymalloc is a nice custom allocator challenge from UIUCTF 2024.
 The vulnerability was about an incorrect handling of the prev_size during consolitation."

 categories: ["Writeups"]
-tags: ["pwn", "heap", "custom allocator"]
+tags: [ "heap", "custom allocator"]
 author: "leo_something"

 ShowToc: true